zama-ai/concrete-ml/use_case_examples/lora_finetuning/README.md

 - Total weights removed from the server: 68.24%
 - LoRA weights kept on the client: 147,456 (approximately 0.12% of the original model's weights)

 Note that the embedding are not considered for now but contain a significant amount of weights (around 30%) for GPT2.
-They will be considered in a future version of Concrete-ML.
+They will be considered in a future version of Concrete ML.

 ## Conclusion